Multivariate Extremes Over a Random Number of Observations: Introduction and background

-Precisely, $G_j$'s are members of the generalized extreme-value distribution (GEV) (e.g., \citeNP{HRF} p.
-21), $C_G$ is an extreme-value copula, i.e.,
+Precisely, $G_j$'s are members of the generalized extreme-value distribution (GEV) \citep[e.g., ][p.
+21]{r6} and $C_G$ is an extreme-value copula, i.e.,

-where $L: [0,\infty)^d \mapsto [0,\infty)$ is the so-called stable-tail dependence function \cite{huang1992}. $G$ is a max-stable distribution, i.e., for $k=1,2,\ldots$, there are norming sequences $\ba_k>\bzero$ and $\bb_k\in\real^d$ such that $G^k(\ba_k\bx+\bb_k)=G(\bx)$, for all $\bx\in\real^d$.
-The extreme-value copula expresses the dependence among extremes, while the stable-tail dependence function is useful because it provides a simple way to compute an approximate probability that observations fall in the upper tail region.
-Indeed, for large $n$ we have

-that is the probability that, at least one component among $X_1,\ldots, X_d$ exceedes a high percentile of its own distribution, is approximated by the stable-tail dependence function.
-Examples of parametric extreme-value copula models are: the Logistic or Gumbel copula (\citeNP{gumbel1960}), the H\"{u}sler-Reiss copula, (\citeNP{husler1989}) the extremal-$t$ copula (\shortciteNP{nikoloulopoulos2009}), just to name a few.
-An extensive list of additional models is available in \citeN[Ch.
-4]{joe2014}.
-Since $L$ is a homogeneous function of order $1$, then the stable-tail dependence function is conveniently represented as
+where $L: [0,\infty)^d \mapsto [0,\infty)$ is the so-called stable-tail dependence function \citep[e.g, ][pp. 177--179]{r6}. $G$ is a max-stable distribution, i.e., for $k=1,2,\ldots$, there are norming sequences $\ba_k'>\bzero$ and $\bb_k'\in\real^d$ such that $G^k(\ba_k'\bx+\bb_k')=G(\bx)$, for all $\bx\in\real^d$.
+The extreme-value copula expresses the dependence among extremes.
+Examples of parametric extreme-value copula models are: the Logistic or Gumbel, the H\"{u}sler-Reiss and the Extremal-$t$, just to name a few.
+An extensive list of additional models is available in \citet[][Ch.
+4]{r7}.
+Since $L$ is a homogeneous function of order $1$, it can be conveniently represented as